-Guidance for the conduct of meetings in 2020/21
+Guidance for the Conduct of Meetings in 2021/22

-Welcome to the University of Reading guide for conducting meetings during the 2020/21 academic year.
-It has been agreed that all meetings for the conducting of business will be held virtually by default until such time as restrictions mean it is possible to meet in person.
-The Policy will be kept under review.
+Welcome to the University of Reading guide for conducting meetings during the 2021/22 academic year.
+For the Autumn Term, it has been agreed that Calendared meetings (and similar types of meeting (size/formality eg working and project groups) will continue to be held virtually by default This is to allow space to be prioritised for teaching and research activities.
+The policy will be reviewed during the Autumn Term.